sleepjie/Valanar/Valanar Superdocument.md

 # Cosmology

 ## The Planes

-The most popular methodology for visualising the ordering of The Planes comes from Master Illuminator Dante O'Leary, a cosmologist who famously traversed the plane of
+The most popular methodology for visualising the ordering of The Planes comes from Master Illuminator Dante O'Leary, a cosmologist who famously traversed the corridors of the Chaos Channels.

 The ‘material’ plane is encompassed by waters which stretch on as far as the eye can see.
 In the Age of Ascension, it was possible for powerful navigator wizards to transpose their ships from one side of the plane to the other, though this art eventually became lost to time.
-##### Valanar
+### Valanar
 Otherwise known as the material plane.

+### Morrowsea
+While not technically an entirely different plane of existence to Valanar, Morrowsea is considered to be the original home of all living life in Valanar and is by all accounts impossible to

 ### Positive Energy Planes

 ##### The Positive Polaris